DiamondJack/CCPC2018QHD/day1/color/statement/en.md

 {{ self.input_file() }}

 Input data contains multiple cases.
 The first line contains one integer $T$, representing the number of test cases.
-For each cases:
+For each case:

-* One line of string containing only lowercase letters, representing the final string.
+* One line of a string containing only lowercase letters, representing the final string.

 * It is guaranteed that the length of final string won't exceed $600$.